 If you are looking for the least expensive value office space in Austin then you'll want to focus on the Northeast, North Central, South, and Southeast areas.
 There will find the lowest lease rates in Travis County ranging from $20 to $30 sf.
 You can also consider flex industrial which are single story buildings with windows on the front that are typically in industrial parks.

-- Determine If You Really Need One - In the past workspace was necessary for businesses to operate.
-Today entrepreneurs and startups are just fine working in executive suites, co-working facilities, or from home, especially with the technology available to us.
-You could save a ton of money if you could operate in remote environments
+- Determine If You Really Need One - In the past office space was necessary for businesses to operate.
+Today entrepreneurs and startups are just fine working in executive suites, co-working spaces, or from home, especially with the technology available to us.
+You could save a ton of money if your business could operate in remote environments

-- Get Help From Experts - The process of searching for and looking can be overwhelming, especially if you are new to an area and/or don't have the time to do it on your own.
+- Get Help From Experts - The process of searching for and looking for office space is overwhelming, especially if you are new to an area and/or don't have the time to do it on your own.
 However if you work with a local tenant representative who is familiar with the properties in your ideal area, they can make the process much easier as well as help you negotiate the best deal possible.

-- Don't Take More Than You Need - Too many small businesses rent more territory than they need.
-Consider hiring an architect to determine your ideal needs then use that program as a guideline as you tour buildings.
+- Don't Take More Than You Need - Too many small businesses rent more space than they need.
+Consider hiring a space planner to determine your ideal needs then use that program as a guideline as you tour buildings.

-- Know Your Future Needs - If you plan on growing make sure the building can accommodate your future growth.
+- Know Your Future Needs - If you plan on growing make sure the space or the building can accommodate your future growth.
 If not then search elsewhere.
-Nobody has a crystal ball however it's really important that you have an idea where your company's will be and how many employees you will have in 3-5 years.
+Nobody has a crystal ball however it's really important that you have an idea where your business will be and how many employees you will have in 3-5 years.

-- Configuration - Do you want an open layout or a bunch of hard walled rooms?
+- Office Layout - Do you want an open layout or a bunch of hard walled offices?
 Think about the job functions of the employees.
-If their job requires a lot of concentration then a a private dwelling will make them more productive.
-Don't just assume that everyone can function productively in an open layout.
+If their job requires a lot of concentration then an office will make them more productive.
+Don't just assume that everyone can function productively in an open office layout.

-- Keep to a Budget - If you are a startup company you might want to stick to lower cost options unless you have investors with big pockets that are ok with you splurging a bit.
-Before you start your search run some numbers so you can have some sort of budget in mind that will allow you to operate without putting you too far in debt.
+- Keep to a Budget - If you are a startup company you might want to stick to lower cost value space unless you have investors with big pockets that are ok with you splurging a bit.
+Before you start your search run some numbers so you can have some sort of budget in mind that will allow you to operate your business without putting you too far in debt.

-- Lease Term Length - If you are a startup or brand new small business then it may make more sense for you find something that you can do a shorter term (e.g. 1-2 years).
+- Lease Term Length - If you are a startup or brand new small business then it may make more sense for you find space that you can do a shorter term (e.g. 1-2 years).
 If you are more established then a longer lease will make more sense.
-Also keep in mind most landlords won't consider anything less than 3-5 year lease term if tenant improvements are needed such as new carpet, paint, new walls, demo, etc. In the right market if a spot can be taken "as is" then a building owner might agree to a 1-2 year.
+Also keep in mind most landlords won't consider anything less than 3-5 year lease term if a space needs tenant improvements (new carpet, paint, new walls, demo, etc..).
+In the right market if a space can be taken "as is" then a building owner might agree to a 1-2 year.

-- Find Workplaces Near Employees - Attracting and retaining employees is tough these days especially when they have to deal with long commutes.
-Find digs in a central area that makes it easy for your team to get to and from work so they can spend more time with their family.
+- Find Work Space Near Employees - Attracting and retaining employees is tough these days especially when they have to deal with long commutes.
+Find space in a central area that makes it easy for your team to get to and from work so they can spend more time with their family.
 If you are a startup on don't have any employees yet then choose a location that is heavily populated with potential talent.

 - Easy to Find & Access - Keep your clients and vendors in mind when choosing your work location.
 You want to consider how easy it is to access from major highways and to and from the airport.
 Also is there public transportation?
 Is it easy to find?

-- Location & Image - Whether you like it or not the look of your premises says something about you.
+- Location & Image - Whether you like it or not the look of your office says something about your business.
 If you pick a run down building then clients or prospects may think you are struggling.
-If you rent the nicest most expensive building in town then they may think that they are paying you too much for your services.
-At the end of the day find a spot that portrays the image you want.
+If you rent the nicest most expensive office space in town then they may think that they are paying you too much for your services.
+At the end of the day find an office they portrays the image you want.

-- What Amenities Do You Want? - Just like you don't want your employees to have long commutes you also want there to be a lot of banks, coffee shops, restaurants, healthcare facilities, and other conveniences nearby so they can take care of their personal matters without having to drive 40 minutes away.
+- What Amenities Do You Want? - Just like you don't want your employees to have long commutes you also want there to be a lot of banks, coffee shops, restaurants, doctors offices, and other conveniences nearby so they can take care of their personal matters without having to drive 40 minutes away.

-- Know What Expenses You are Responsible For - Depending on your company's place of employment your monthly rent could include a number of things.
+- Know What Expenses You are Responsible For - Depending on the type of commercial office you are in your monthly rent could include a number of things.
 Who pays for the electric & janitorial?
 What about taxes and maintenance?
 Who pays for tax or operating expense increases?
 Who pays for the HVAC maintenance?
 What about lawn care?

-- Understand What the Commercial Lease Means - There is a lot of legal jargon in leases and some are up to 50 pages long.
+- Understand What the Commercial Lease Means - There is a lot of legal jargon in offices leases and some are up to 50 pages long.
 Make sure you have read and understand the lease and how it effects your company.
-Don't just take the landlords word for it that all utilities & operations are included.
-Every deal point needs to be clear to you and included in the contract.
+Don't just take the landlords word for it that utilities are included.
+Every business point needs to be clear to you and included in the contract.

 - Know Who Is Responsible for Repairs & Maintenance - Some building owners include everything in your base rent & operating expenses.
 Others require you to pay for your own utilities and repairs.
 Again make sure you understand what the landlord is responsible for and that they take care of things in a timely manner.
 If you are responsible for repairs then make sure you keep a slush fund for them.

-- Know How it Will Be Delivered - Don't assume the landlord will deliver the premise exactly as you negotiated.
+- Know How the Space Will Be Delivered - Don't assume the landlord will deliver the space exactly as you negotiated.
 Make sure that whatever you negotiated (e.g. new carpet, paint, demo walls, etc) is completed.
-Do a walk through of it immediately before tenant improvements begin as well as after they are completed.
-Negotiate to ensure that the rent commencement will not begin until it is delivered as promised on the contract.
+Do a walk through of the space immediately before tenant improvements begin as well as after they are completed.
+Negotiate to ensure that the rent commencement will not begin until the space is delivered as promised on the contract.

-- Parking - Make sure the building has plenty of parking.
-If you are a call center then you will need at least 5 parking spots per 1,000 sf.
+- Parking - Make sure the building has plenty of parking spaces.
+If you are a call center then you will need at least 5 parking spaces per 1,000 sf.
 Most building have a ratio of 3/4 per 1,000.
 Downtown areas have ratios of 2/3 per 1,000 sf.
 Do you need covered parking?
 Parking for your team is critical so make sure your needs will be accommodated.

 - Exist Strategy - Every company has great intentions to be successful however it's important to understand what will happen if things don't go the way you planned and you need to break your lease.
 Ensure that you are comfortable with any early termination penalties or fees